 Monochrome open space of La Sucrière presents Gordon Mattaclark’s, Hans Haacke’s, Susanna Fritscher’s artworks with recurring motifs of fluid, gravity, abstract movement.

 Doug’s Aitken sound installation “Sonic Fountain”is an artificial lake filled with white liquid, taps are arranged above in a grid.
 Water rhythmically drips from taps above, microphones in the lake record the sound of the water dripping, and broadcast it into the space.

 Jorinde Voigt combines drawing, music, science, meteorological, geological data.
 The drawings “Song of the Earth” visualise Gustav Mahler’s symphony and depict direction of the rotation of the Earth and the number of rotations per day.

-“Modernity”, the key word of Lyon biennale 2017 is dissolved in citations from 60-70s art.
-Objective clock time is replaced by subjective time of Henri Bergson’s durée (duration).
-Most of the art pieces of “Floating worlds” are from 1960-70: 1959 Fuller dome, sculptures of Calder,
+“Modernity”, the key word of Lyon Biennale 2017 is dissolved in citations from the art of 60-70s.
+Objective clock time is replaced by subjective time of Henri Bergson’s durée.
+Most of the art pieces of “Floating worlds” are from 1960-70: 1959 Fuller dome,

-Artworks on show at the Mac Lyon, the second biennale venue, also remain within horizon of 1970 classic pieces.
-Movement, language, form, history, metaphor is the core of apolitical ontology of Hans Arp’s sculpture, Han Mancuska’s line of words hanging from a wire floating in space, “progressive destruction” of Lygia Pape’s architecture, Calder’s shapes suspended in space, etc.
+Artworks on show at the Mac Lyon, the second Biennale venue also remain within horizon of 1970 classic pieces.
+Movement, language, form, metaphor is the core of apolitical ontology of Hans Arp’s sculpture, Han Mancuska’s line of words hanging from a wire floating in space, “progressive destruction” of Lygia Pape’s architecture, Calder’s shapes suspended in space, etc.

 Written by Irina Vernichenko